fabmax/physx-jni/README.md

 Using CUDA comes with a few implications:

-The CUDA enabled native libraries are quite big (~25 MB), and I therefore decided to build a separate set of runtime jars for them (suffixed with `-cuda`, so use `de.fabmax:physx-jni:[version]:natives-windows-cuda` instead of `de.fabmax:physx-jni:[version]:natives-windows`).
+The native libraries required for CUDA are pretty big (>100 MB), and I therefore decided to not publish the libraries for now.
+I.e., in case you want to use the CUDA enabled native libraries, you have to build them yourself (see below, it's not that difficult).
+I might publish the libraries in the future, once things settled a bit.

 Moreover, CUDA comes with some additional overhead (a lot of data has to be copied around between CPU and GPU).
 For smaller scenes this overhead outweighs the benefits and physics computation might actually be slower than with CPU only.